davidclin/my-cheatsheet/README.md

 # shopt -s dotglob  (shopt is a shell script ; -s enables dotglob ; issue shopt gain to confirm dotblog is enabled)
 # sudo rsync -aulvXpogtr /var/* /mnt  (this copies the entire contents of /var to /mnt)
 # exit

-Unmount and make the mount point between /dev/xvdf1 and /var persistent after a reboot
 $ sudo umount -l /mnt  (the -l is a lazy umount and will help if you get an error about /mnt being busy)

+Backup original data in event you screw something up
+$ sudo mv /var/ /var.old
+$ sudo mkdir /var

+Make the mount point between /dev/xvdf1 and /var persistent after a reboot
 $ sudo vim /etc/fstab
 Add following line and save:
 /dev/xvdf1   /var       ext4    defaults,noatime,nofail 0   2

-Backup original data in event you screw something up
-$ sudo mv /var/ /var.old
-$ sudo mkdir /var

-Mount
+Mount all devices described in /etc/fstab
 $ sudo mount -av

 Finish
 Reboot and you should be set!
+$ reload
 </pre>

 Source: https://www.prodjex.com/2018/06/move-var-on-an-aws-ec2-instance/